+TOOLS AND WOODWORKING I- CP

-INTRODUCTION TO WOODWORKING AND DESIGN - CP 10 Credits (#69223), Grade 9 - 12
+5 Credits (#692244), Grade 9 - 12

-This course is designed to give students hands-on learning opportunities to gain basic skills operating tools and machines to implement and construct furniture and or modular projects in the Technology shop.
+This half-year course is designed to give students hands-on learning opportunities to gain basic skills operating tools and machines to implement and construct furniture and or modular projects in the Technology shop.
 21st Century manufacturing technology, material processing and measurement system theory concepts will be integrated.
 Students will evaluate furniture design criteria of the past, present and future.
 They will learn technical drawing techniques; solve geometric layouts, scale, proportion and perspective drawing.
 There will be opportunities for students to work and contribute in collaborative groups as well as individual project work.
 Understanding and adhering to Industrial Safety Standards is a primary requirement for each student.
 Both the student and parents must sign a safety contract for participation in this course to help ensure a personal commitment to safety procedures.
 Grades will be based on the safety contract and student conduct as well as class participation, project work, technical drawings and design.
 Written tests will include vocabulary, machine safety, measurement and industrial concepts in current manufacturing practice.

-INTERMEDIATE WOODWORKING AND DESIGN - CP

-10 Credits (#69323), Grade 10 - 12
+TOOLS AND WOODWORKING II- CP 5 Credits (#69324), Grade 10 - 12

-This course is a continuation of Introduction Woodworking Design and in teams or individually, is intended to cover a variety of concepts and systems within the construction industry.
+This half-year course is a continuation of Introduction Woodworking Design and in teams or individually, is intended to cover a variety of concepts and systems within the construction industry.
 Project work will be done in the technology shop and the CADD lab.
 The related theory covers design process, technical drawing techniques, automation, material properties and machine technology.
 Competency Based Skills will be continually assessed on the proper and safe use of tools and machines.
 A progression into the utilization of CAD/CAM software (Carbide Create, Autodesk, VectorWorks) with CNC wood machining equipment enables students to develop custom projects in conjunction with the Business and Marketing courses for sales and distribution.
 Students can also expect other assessments including; chapter work, safety quizzes, presentations, CAD and technical drawings; plus hands-on projects and models.